Toklio-project/Toklio/README.md

 Toklio is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.

-The Toklio donation Monero address is: `TK27JdU4i88GuUp6pQceBkWzUxgz3pNPQfoWvQZJCuGs8XadWQSbtYZ6H7of1zcLqd7gsxxr3Qpt7bwkNgEKt3VU2LMu2x9oD`
+The Toklio donation Toklio address is: `TK27JdU4i88GuUp6pQceBkWzUxgz3pNPQfoWvQZJCuGs8XadWQSbtYZ6H7of1zcLqd7gsxxr3Qpt7bwkNgEKt3VU2LMu2x9oD`

 The Bitcoin donation address is: `3HJ1AYmEu7Bi1iJL7be8f4RnzHTnjiH7L6`

 Core development funding and/or some supporting services are also graciously provided by sponsors:

-There are also several mining pools that kindly donate a portion of their fees, [a list of them can be found on our Bitcointalk post](https://bitcointalk.org/index.php).
+There are also several mining pools that kindly donate a portion of their fees, [a list of them can be found on our Bitcointalk post](https://bitcointalk.org/index.php?topic=4552543).

 ## License